 The host of benefits nuclear presents are becoming too apparent to ignore, particularly considering rising global energy prices and more frequent power outages.
-As the world concentrates on natural gas and oil prices, uranium (the fuel needed to run nuclear reactors) has more than doubled in the past 12-months.
+As the world concentrates on natural gas and oil prices, uranium (the fuel needed to run nuclear reactors) has more than doubled in the past two years.
 The move follows a 10-year secular bear market after the nuclear accident at the Fukushima Daiichi nuclear power plant in 2011.
-Having hit highs of c.\$137/lb in 2007, uranium hit lows of \$19/lb post Fukushima.
-The uranium spot price has since doubled to c.\$50/lb, reaching c.\$64/lb in March 2022.
+Having hit highs of c.\$143/lb in 2007, uranium hit lows of \$19/lb post Fukushima.
+The uranium spot price has since doubled to c.\$50/lb, reaching as high as c.\$64/lb in March 2022 in reaction to Russia's invasion of Ukraine.